PULdischo/dsf-static-web/content/sessions/week-2.md

 ## Learning Objectives

+- Review Git and GitHub
+- Learn about some of the building blocks of the web.
 - Become familiar with your text editor (VS Code).
-- Learn about some of the building blocks of the web.
 - Write with Markdown.
 - Learn some best practices for file naming and metadata.

-## The Web, HTML, and Plain Text
+## The Web and Markup Languages
-Quick blurb and later link to slideshow
+We will explore the building blocks of websites and learn some basics of markup languages.
+Our focus will be on:

+- The anatomy of a URL
+- Markup languages and how they operate.

+We will use [dillinger.io](https://dillinger.io/) to explore the relationship between markdown, html, and your web browser.

+The accompanying slideshow will be made available after our session.

 ## Getting to Know Your Text Editor
-Quick blurb and later link to slide show
+While any text editor is welcome, we recommend [Visual Studio Code](https://code.visualstudio.com/) for this workshop series.
+VS code is commonly used and has a lower barrier to entry.
+Plus its free!
+If you haven't already, please [download VS Code](https://code.visualstudio.com/Download).

+Text editors allow you to easily read and edit plain text files like the ones we will use to build a website in this course.
+We will hold a live demo to explore the basics of VS Code and continue using the text editor throughout our series.

 ## Introduction to Markdown